giorgiofranceschelli/giorgiofranceschelli.github.io/academic.markdown

 #### Teaching Activities

-* <p text-align: justify>2019-2021 - Teaching tutor in Information Technology and Law, First cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.</p>
+* 2019-2021 - Teaching tutor in Information Technology and Law, First cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.

 #### Talks

-* <p text-align: justify>2023 - Speaker for the webinar “AI's Adventures in Wonderland” as part of Autonomous and Adaptive Systems course, second cycle degree programme in Artificial Intelligence at Alma Mater Studiorum Università di Bologna.</p>
+* 2023 - Speaker for the webinar “AI's Adventures in Wonderland” as part of Autonomous and Adaptive Systems course, second cycle degree programme in Artificial Intelligence at Alma Mater Studiorum Università di Bologna.
-* <p text-align: justify>2022 - Speaker for the workshop "Opere d’arte e intelligenza artificiale.
-Il curioso caso del diritto d'autore" at Accademia di Belle Arti di Verona.</p>
+* 2022 - Speaker for the workshop "Opere d’arte e intelligenza artificiale.
+Il curioso caso del diritto d'autore" at Accademia di Belle Arti di Verona.
-* <p text-align: justify>2022 - Speaker for the talk "Copyright in Generative Machine Learning" at MIT Media Lab.</p>
+* 2022 - Speaker for the talk "Copyright in Generative Machine Learning" at MIT Media Lab.
-* <p text-align: justify>2022 - Speaker for the webinar “Machine Creativity and the Law” at Adobe.</p>
+* 2022 - Speaker for the webinar “Machine Creativity and the Law” at Adobe.
-* <p text-align: justify>2021 - Presenting Master’s thesis during “AIxIA Awards” session in 20th International Conference of the Italian Association for Artificial Intelligence (AIxIA 2021).</p>
+* 2021 - Presenting Master’s thesis during “AIxIA Awards” session in 20th International Conference of the Italian Association for Artificial Intelligence (AIxIA 2021).
-* <p text-align: justify>2021 - Speaker for the micro-webinar “Diritto d’autore e pubblico dominio in GitHub” as part of Computer Law course, first cycle degree programme in Computer Engineering at Alma Mater Studiorum Università di Bologna.</p>
+* 2021 - Speaker for the micro-webinar “Diritto d’autore e pubblico dominio in GitHub” as part of Computer Law course, first cycle degree programme in Computer Engineering at Alma Mater Studiorum Università di Bologna.
-* <p text-align: justify>2020 - Speaker for the micro-webinar “GitHub: copyright e licenze” as part of Information Technology and Law course, first cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.</p>
+* 2020 - Speaker for the micro-webinar “GitHub: copyright e licenze” as part of Information Technology and Law course, first cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.
-* <p text-align: justify>2020 - Speaker for the webinar “Opere create da Intelligenza Artificiale.
-Le nuove sfide del diritto” as part of Information Technology and Law course, first cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.</p>
+* 2020 - Speaker for the webinar “Opere create da Intelligenza Artificiale.
+Le nuove sfide del diritto” as part of Information Technology and Law course, first cycle degree programme in Computer Science and Engineering at Alma Mater Studiorum Università di Bologna.
-* <p text-align: justify>2020 - Speaker for the on-line event called “Intelligenza Artificiale e Diritto d’Autore: una sfida interdisciplinare”, as part of UniUrb Spritz, an informal scientific and cultural initiative of Università degli Studi di Urbino.</p>
+* 2020 - Speaker for the on-line event called “Intelligenza Artificiale e Diritto d’Autore: una sfida interdisciplinare”, as part of UniUrb Spritz, an informal scientific and cultural initiative of Università degli Studi di Urbino.